Travel smarter with Seoul’s subway

 Photo credits: @changyenub on Instagram

-Helm as one of the most gorgeous spots in Seoul, the 2,800 square meters of sheer aesthetic is enough to distract even a bookworm from an amazing story plot.
+Helm as one of the most gorgeous spots in Seoul, the 2,800 square meter of sheer aesthetic is enough to distract even a bookworm from an amazing story plot.
 The raving hype over Starfield Library is undeniable even if you’ve never set foot in Seoul before.

 Address: 955-9 Daechi-dong, Gangnam-gu, Seoul, South Korea